MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-external-erp.md

 | A0001       | 11 pcs      | 11 pcs      |

 > [!NOTE]
-> Make sure that each of your items is assigned to an item model group that's configured as described in the [Master and reference data](wms-only-mode-exchange-data.md#master-data).
-In this way, you don't have configure [inventory postings](../../finance/general-ledger/inventory-posting.md) and [fiscal calendars](../../finance/budgeting/fiscal-calendars-fiscal-years-periods.md) when you make adjustments via the [counting journal](../inventory/tasks/define-inventory-counting-processes.md).
+> Make sure that each of your items is assigned to an item model group that's configured as described in [Master and reference data](wms-only-mode-exchange-data.md#master-data).
+In this way, you don't have to configure [inventory postings](../../finance/general-ledger/inventory-posting.md) and [fiscal calendars](../../finance/budgeting/fiscal-calendars-fiscal-years-periods.md) when you make adjustments using the [counting journal](../inventory/tasks/define-inventory-counting-processes.md).

 ## On-hand inventory reconciliation